 |Doric Junior/Popular Doric Colors (1935-End of Life)|

-The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
+The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 Some of the information here was kindly provided by Syd “The Wahlnut” Saperstein.